• Skip to main content

 Ah, mom's big batch spaghetti sauce: is there anything better in life?

 My favorite smell in the world is my mom's big batch spaghetti sauce without meat.
-I love that this sauce isn't enhanced by ground beef or Italian sausage.
+I know - right away I must tell you there is no meat in this sauce.
+I just want the vegetarians of the world to know this sauce has no meat.
+And I love that this sauce isn't enhanced by ground beef or Italian sausage.
 It's pure tomato sauce bliss.
 She made it every few months when we were growing up.
 Every Wednesday night, and I mean every Wednesday night, was Prince spaghetti night at our house.

 This Big Batch Spaghetti Sauce Was My Childhood Favorite